National Party of Honduras

 The National Party of Honduras (PNH; Partido Nacional de Honduras) is a conservative political party in Honduras founded on 27 February 1902, by Manuel Bonilla Chirinos.
 Historically it has been one of the two most influential parties in the country.
 The party's platform is based on Christian humanist doctrine, and its five main principles are common wealth, dignity of the human person, equality, solidarity and subsidiarity.

-Since the foundation of the National Party, Honduras has had 13 PNH presidents.
-Manuel Bonilla was the first (1903–1907), and the most recent is the president, Juan Orlando Hernández who served from 2014 to 2022.
+Since the foundation of the National Party, Honduras has had 14 PNH presidents.
+Manuel Bonilla was the first (1903–1907), and the most recent is the president, Nasry Asfura, who has served since January 2026.
 The party was the ruling directive of the National Congress from 2009 to 2022 and currently holds mayoralties of most of the country's municipalities.

 History

 The ideology of the party can be traced back to national hero José Trinidad Cabañas's principles and thinking.
 Cabañas believed in a strong sense of patriotism, and that national interest was over any other interest.

 Moreover, in the late 1800s, actors such as Ponciano Leiva and Luis Bogran made efforts to conform an institution which reflected their ideology.

 The Progressive Party, led by Ponciano Leiva, joined forces by a movement led by General Manuel Bonilla.
 On 27 February 1902, in Tegucigalpa, both parties united to form the National Convention, backed by 40,000 signatures from supporters.
 That event was the birth of the National Party of Honduras.